mondeja/leptos-fluent/book/src/intro.md

 <!-- markdownlint-enable MD013 -->

-You can ask for help and support in the [`#leptos-fluent` channel] of [Leptos Discord server], [open a discussion] in the GitHub repository.
-Bugs can be reported [opening an issue].
+You can ask for help and support in the [`#leptos-fluent` channel] of [Leptos Discord server], [open a discussion] in the GitHub repository or report bugs by [opening an issue].

 ## Contributing